Fresh logo

 In essence, Fresh allows you to mix static and interactive parts in your app in a way that’s most optimal for your app.
 We’ll keep sending only the JavaScript that is needed for the islands to the browser.

-Typescript route/index.tsx
+Typescript islands/other-island.tsx

 import MyIsland from "../islands/my-island.tsx";